fbpx '

 Preparing your child’s lunch in advance will save you so much time and you are less likely to forget if you do it when you are not in a rush.

-I really believe that sending your child to school with their own lunch is so important but I do know it can be overwhelming that’s why I created a school lunch guide to help you.
+I really believe that sending your child to school with their lunch is so important but I do know it can be overwhelming that’s why I created a school lunch guide to help you.

 In this guide, you’ll find 3 months’ worth of lunch ideas that you can use and implement.
 It also has some of my top tips when it comes to packing lunch that I feel that you would benefit from.
 If you are interested in my lunch guide, you can find it here.